|

 82. tendril

-slender stem-like structure by which some twining plants attach themselves to an object for support
+slender structure by which some plants attach to an object

 83. bastion